Bad Witch Poet

 A writer's palette are the pens, paper, and platform through which are painted our human foibles.

-I speak out sharply when I should be silent because I run my words over one another until they become weapons.
+I speak out sharply in my poetry by running my words over one another until they become weapons.
 As a professional educator, writing contemporary curriculum is the same as breathing.
 As a teacher of teenagers, writing mythologically inspired prose has become my passion.
-As an outspoken poet, writing words that will stab injustice and open minds to new thoughts is as necessary as breathing.
+As an outspoken poet, writing words that will stab injustice and open minds is as necessary as breathing.

 Skills (minimum of ten years experience per skill)

 English and Creative Writing Educator, Copy Editing, Ghost Writing, Basic Graphic Design, Writing Workshop Coordinator, Published Poet, Forensic, Debate, and Drama Judge

 Education (yearly certification requirements up-to-date)